-

 USD COT (Commitments of Traders):

-So they mainly have a bullish view on this asset and bought USD for higher prices in long-term.
+So they mainly have a bearish view on this asset and sold USD for lower prices in long-term.

 Retail Traders:

-We generally adopt a contrarian approach towards crowd sentiment and we give probability XAUUSD prices may continue to rise.
+We generally adopt a contrarian approach towards crowd sentiment and we give probability XAUUSD prices may decrease.

 Technical Levels and Support/Resistance